Calder Willingham: Life and career

 Willingham's next assignment was adapting Charles Webb’s novel The Graduate for director Mike Nichols, who discarded Willingham's script in favor of one by Buck Henry.
 Before the film was released, Willingham insisted that screenplay credit be determined through arbitration with the Writers' Guild, and much to Henry and Nichols's annoyance, Willingham was given shared credit.
 The film was nominated for seven Academy Awards including Best Picture and Best Screenplay.
 Willingham's collaboration with actor Dustin Hoffman continued with an adaptation of Thomas Berger’s Little Big Man, for which Willingham was nominated for Writer's Guild Award.
 They attempted a third collaboration, an adaptation of Malcolm Braly’s prison memoir On The Yard, but it was never made.
 During this period, Willingham also wrote an extended treatment for the film Patton (1970) and a screenplay for Robert Altman’s Thieves Like Us (1974).

 Willingham always considered film work secondary to his books.
 Rambling Rose (1972), his next novel, was an autobiographical story about his childhood in Georgia featuring comic characterizations of his parents and siblings.
 The one fully fictional character is Rose, an eroticized housekeeper who comes to stay with the family as Buddy, age 12, is beginning to become curious about sex.

 The Big Nickel (1975) completed the Dick Davenport trilogy conceived 25 years earlier in the wake of first success.
 His final novel was The Building of Venus Four (1977), a satirical work that was poorly received.

 Soon after, Willingham went through a cataclysm: His New Hampshire house burned down, destroying all of his personal papers.
 He stopped working and regained his health, reading and reflecting during a decade of philosophical and spiritual re-evaluation.
 He re-emerged in 1989 to do movie work again, his first assignment, adapting one of his own novels directly to the screen.

 Rambling Rose (1991) starred Robert Duvall, Diane Ladd and Laura Dern as Rose.
-Willingham also began a screenplay for Steven Spielberg in 1994 titled Julie’s Valley about a pioneer family attacked by Native Americans on the Oregon Trail.
-However, after delivering the draft, he was diagnosed with lung cancer and died February 19, 1995, and the film never was made.
+In 1994, Willingham also began a screenplay for filmmaker/Amblin founder Steven Spielberg titled Julie’s Valley about a pioneer family attacked by Native Americans on the Oregon Trail.
+However, after delivering the draft, he was diagnosed with lung cancer and died February 19, 1995, and the film was not ever made.

 Willingham's work is now generally out of print.
 In a biography written for the Literary Guild, author Herman Wouk blamed a twist of fate, a newspaper strike coinciding with publication of Eternal Fire, limiting its readership.
 Publisher Donald I. Fine echoed this notion in his re-issue of the book in 1986, and perhaps this is a partial explanation why Eternal Fire, arguably deserving of recognition by the literary awards which would have secured him a brighter place in the postwar pantheon, was overlooked.
 At the same time, as early as 1969, an article entitled “Calder Willingham: The Forgotten Novelist,” appeared in a literary quarterly and most current references refer to him as one of the under-appreciated talents of his generation.